 3. Ole Miss

-Much to the delight of Rebel fans, the school has frequently brought back the astonishing powder blue helmet dating back to the Hugh Freeze era.
+Much to the delight of Rebel fans, the school has frequently brought back the astonishing powder blue helmet starting with the infamous Hugh Freeze era.
 That helmet with the red jersey is, undoubtedly, Ole Miss’ best look overall but the navy blue on grey is quintessential all the same.

 With very limited changes throughout the years (black jerseys on occasion notwithstanding), Georgia’s red and black is a true representative of the school’s proud history.
 The classic black “G” on the helmet is as well known to the south as sweet tea and Jason Aldean and with the subtle, signature font style, Georgia’s uniforms are synonymous with success, class and sophistication.